A practical guide to choosing the perfect LED lighting for your office

 Recommended lighting levels by area

-The recommended minimum is 500 lux, UGR <19 and uniform light without shadows.
+The minimum is 500 lux, with UGR <19 and uniform distribution without shadows.
+LED desk lighting should remain constant across the whole work surface; sharp variations in intensity increase visual fatigue.

 Corridors and rest areas